Choose your own adventure at our preserves in Pennsylvania and Delaware.

 At the McCabe Preserve’s floating dock two miles downstream, visitors are invited to step ashore, enjoy a lunch break at the picnic table and then walk the trails or explore the forested trails on foot before beginning the journey back.

-Join one of our guided hikes at the Tannersville Cranberry Bog this fall (registration details below) and experience one of the most outstanding examples of a boreal bog in Pennsylvania, which has been designated as a national natural landmark.
+Join one of our guided events at the Tannersville Cranberry Bog this season (details below) and experience one of the most outstanding examples of a boreal bog in Pennsylvania, which has been designated as a national natural landmark.

 A group of people stand on a wooden boardwalk through a forested area.